aharri123/Heart-disease-classification/README.md

 We'll be working with the largest hospital in Massachusetts (The Massachusetts General Hospital).
 Using various classification algorithms, we'll determine which algorithm provides the most accurate predictions for whether a patient is at risk in 10 years for coronary heart disease (CHD).
 This will in turn help the hospital create a treatment/preventative plan for at-risk patients early on, and hopefully prevent CHD from developing.

+## Data ##
+The Framingham Heart Study (https://www.framinghamheartstudy.org/fhs-about/) is a long term, ongoing study on cardiovascular disease (CVD).
+Started in 1948, the study looked at numerous factors such as age, gender, cholesterol levels, etc, and would eventually lead to the identification of several CVD risk factors.
+We'll be using the data from this study, which contains behavioral, demographical and medical variables (A full list and description of each variable can be found in the README file).